Heuss l'Enfoiré: Early life

-He was born in Villeneuve-la-Garenne, In a family of Moroccan origins in the Hauts-de-Seine department.
-He grew in La Sablière quarters of the city and later in Saint-Ouen and Seine-Saint-Denis.
-At age 20, he moved to Schaerbeek, Brussels, Belgium.
+He was born in Villeneuve-la-Garenne, into a family of Algerian origins, in the Hauts-de-Seine department.
+He grew up in La Sablière quarter of the city and later in Saint-Ouen in Seine-Saint-Denis.
+At the age of 20, he moved to Schaerbeek, Brussels, Belgium.

 Career

 He started rapping in 2014, under the pseudonym Heustleur (sounding like Hustler), signed to Esprit Music record label.
 In 2015, he released videos, gaining fame, particularly when he was featured with rapper Kofs.
-He was briefly imprisoned but moved on with rappers Zepek, Soolking and others, engaging in a number of freestyles with stories of the banlieues.
+He was briefly imprisoned but he moved on with rappers Zepek, Soolking and others, engaging in a number of freestyles with stories of the banlieues.

-In 2017, rapper Sofiane invited him to the show Rentre dans le Cercle alongside more established acts like Sinik, Bigflo & Oli gaining further fame.
-He also appeared on Sofiane's album Affranchis with the title "IDF" in which he was featured.
+In 2017, the rapper Sofiane invited him to the show Rentre dans le Cercle alongside more established acts like Sinik, Bigflo & Oli, gaining further fame.
+He also appeared on Sofiane's album Affranchis with the title "IDF" where he was featured.
 He remains signed to Sofiane's Affranchis Music record label.

-His album En esprit was released in 2019 with the track "Khapta" featuring Sofiane reached number 1 on SNEP the official French Singles Chart.
+His album En esprit was released in 2019 with the track "Khapta" featuring Sofiane reached number 1 on SNEP, the official French Singles Chart.
 Other collaborations include Soolking, Vald and Koba LaD.